kaplan-michael/capi-os-image/Readme.md

 ###To build the image, run the following command:

-make sure your git is clean & that you have a tag, if not the image will have a dev- prefix
+make sure your git is clean & that you have a tag, if you don't have any tag the image version will have a dev- prefix, if you have a tag, but made changes, the image will have a version will have a -dirty suffix

 1. ```cp creds.mk.example creds.mk```